RasaHQ/rasa/CONTRIBUTING.md

 ![](https://www.rasa.com/assets/img/contributor-guidelines/openpr-2.png)

 Next, make sure to update the pull request card with as many details about your contribution as possible. _Proposed changes_ section should contain the details of what has been fixed/implemented, and Status should reflect the status of your contributions.
+Any reasonable change (not like a typo) should include a changelog entry, a bug fix should have a test, a new feature should have documentation, etc.

 If you are ready to get feedback on your contribution from the Rasa team, tick the _made PR ready for code review_ and _allow edits from maintainers_ box.